 The complexity of the dissolution process will depend on many things, including the existence of leases, employees, employee benefit plans and other contracts and ongoing commitments that must be settled and terminated.
 There is also the issue of assets which may need to be liquidated to settle the organization’s debts.
 It is also important to consider whether the nonprofit’s directors and officer’s liability insurance policy is claims-made or occurrence based.
 Claims-made insurance is most common.
 Claims based policies mean that the policy covers claims based on the date a lawsuit is filed rather than the date of the event leading to the claim.
 If the nonprofit’s insurance policy is claims-made, it is a good idea to consider prepaying for several years of tail coverage to extend protection for a few years to protect against claims filed after the dissolution.
 Typically, after several years, the statute of limitations kicks in and any further claims will be time-barred.

 Transfer of Funds.
-Once creditors and dissolution expenses have been paid, any remaining funds can be transferred to another nonprofit (or a governmental entity if the governing documents permit) pursuant to the corporation’s dissolution provision as discussed above.
+Once creditors and dissolution expenses have been paid, any remaining assets and funds must be transferred to another nonprofit (or a governmental entity if the governing documents permit) pursuant to the corporation’s dissolution provision as discussed above.
 The transfer should be made pursuant to a grant agreement to document the transfer and the purpose of the grant.
+Assets may be transferred in-kind to avoid the time and expense of liquidating assets if the grantee nonprofit is willing to accept them.

 Conclusion.
 Although many nonprofit corporations consider dissolution a dirty word and a dreaded process, if it becomes necessary and the steps outlined above are followed, the nonprofit can dissolve gracefully and transfer its remaining assets to another nonprofit with similar goals, turning the dissolution into a benefit that will help further its original mission.